RainbowMiner/RainbowMiner/README.md

 - set the mimimum pool workers mining RVN to 300 for a pool to be selected
 - set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)
 - define a global RVN wallet with value <YOUR_RAVENCOIN_ADDRESS>.
 Every occurence of "$RVN" in pools.config.txt will be automatically substituted with this wallet.
+- each pool, that has it's parameter "EnableAutoCoin" set to "1" will use this RVN wallet

 ### Config\ocprofiles.config.txt